arsuq/MemoryLanes/MemoryLanes/README.md

 default the corresponding error code is thrown.
 If the delegates are not null and return true the allocation will simply fail, returning null instead of a fragment instance.

+### Tracking limits

 In GhostTracking disposal mode the lane will stop allocating fragments if there is no more free tracking slots available.
 This number is not a setting for configuration simplicity, it's calculated as  lane.Capacity in bytes / 32, assuming that fragments with less than 32 bytes will be larger than the fragment itself hence totally useless as they'll pollute the managed heap.
 For example, the lane 0 in a highway (default ctor) has a maximum of 8_000_000/32 = 250_000 tracking slots.
-Note that only sqrt(n)*2 of them are preallocated initially, i.e. 500 and will grow by 500 up to the limit.
+Note that only sqrt(n) of them are preallocated initially, i.e. 500 and will grow by 500 up to the limit.

-> Internally the weak references are stored in a ConcurrentArray, which by default creates an array of arrays
-> with a side of sqrt(capacity).
-The CCArray doesn't copy bytes when growing since the sub-array slots
-> are preallocated, however it requires a total capacity value in its constructor.
+### Size limits

 One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.